tsimeonov/Computer-Science/README.md

 - Describe how as ingle page application works
 Unlike a traditional multi-page application, which requeres a page reload every time the user navigates to a different part of the site, SPAs retrive data from the server in the background and update the content of the current page as needed.

+### How React works
+React is a JS library for building user intefaces.
+It works by allowing developers to break down their UI into reusable components.
+Each component is responsible for rendering a small, isolated piece of the UI.
+Whrn the data for a component changes, Reacht updates only the affected components rather than re-rendering the entire page.
+This process is called virtual DOM (Documet Object Model) reconciliation.